 The California Coastal Commission was established by voter initiative in 1972 (Proposition 20) and later made permanent by the Legislature through adoption of the California Coastal Act of 1976.

-The Coastal Commission, in partnership with coastal cities and counties, plans and regulates the use of land and water in the coastal zone.
+In partnership with coastal cities and counties, The Coastal Commission plans and regulates the use of land and water in the coastal zone.
 Development activities, which are broadly defined by the Coastal Act to include (among others) construction of buildings, divisions of land, and activities that change the intensity of use of land or public access to coastal waters, generally require a coastal permit from either the Coastal Commission or the local government.

 The Coastal Act includes specific policies (see Division 20 of the Public Resources Code) that address issues such as shoreline public access and recreation, lower cost visitor accommodations, terrestrial and marine habitat protection, visual resources, landform alteration, agricultural lands, commercial fisheries, industrial uses, water quality, offshore oil and gas development, transportation, development design, power plants, ports, and public works.
 The policies of the Coastal Act constitute the statutory standards applied to planning and regulatory decisions made by the Commission and by local governments, pursuant to the Coastal Act.

 The Commission is an independent, quasi-judicial state agency.
 The Commission is composed of twelve voting members, appointed equally (four each) by the Governor, the Senate Rules Committee, and the Speaker of the Assembly.
 Six of the voting commissioners are locally elected officials and six are appointed from the public at large.
 Three ex officio (non-voting) members represent the Resources Agency, the California State Transportation Agency, and the State Lands Commission.